Cloudstrucc/Public/docs/architecture-outline.md

 Configuring CMK involves setting up key vaults in Azure, assigning encryption keys to Dataverse, and managing key rotation policies.
 This ensures that data encryption is robust and compliant with security standards.

 ## 9. CRM Security
+This section covers the security configurations specific to D365 CRM, ensuring data protection and access control.

 ### 9.1 Security Roles
 Security roles in D365 CRM define user access to various entities and functionalities.
-Roles are configured to ensure that users can only access data and perform actions necessary for their job functions, enhancing data security.
+Roles are configured to ensure that users can only access data and

+ perform actions necessary for their job functions, enhancing data security.

 ### 9.2 Column Permissions
 Column permissions restrict access to specific data fields within entities.
 This granular level of control ensures that sensitive information is only accessible to authorized users, protecting data privacy.